VCityTeam/UD-Viz/packages/game_browser_template/Readme.md

 ## License

-This package is licensed under the [MIT License](https://github.com/VCityTeam/UD-Viz/blob/master/LICENSE.md).
-Feel free to use and modify it according to your needs.
+This package is licensed under the [GNU Lesser General Public License Version 2.1](https://github.com/VCityTeam/UD-Viz/blob/master/LICENSE.md), with copyright attributed to the University of Lyon.

 ## Credits